lalafellsleep/Samhain.FFXIV-Overlays/README.md

 ## FFXIV_Overlay_corejs

-This Repository Support easier for create overlay.
+This Repository Support easier for create Overlay Skins.
 ( by Laiglinne_ff and [@HAERUHAERU](http://github.com/HAERUHAERU))